USCbiostats/BinaryDosage/README.md

 ##### Extracting a SNP from the data set

-After doing an analysis, the user may want to extact a SNP from the data set for further analysis.
+After doing an analysis, the user may want to extract a SNP from the data set for further analysis.
 This can be done using the getsnp function.
 By default the function returns a list with the dosage values for all the subjects.
-The genetype probabilities can be added to the list by setting the dosage only option to FALSE.
+The genetype probabilities can be added to the list by setting the dosageonly option to FALSE.
 See the help files or the vignette “extractingsnps” for more information.

 The following code extracts the 6th SNP from both the binary dosage data sets generated above.